wtmatlock/flanker/docs/README.md

 ## Troubleshooting

-- Your FASTA headers should have no whitespace.
-This can be resolved using our [helper script](https://github.com/wtmatlock/flanker/blob/main/scripts/multi_fa_rename.py).
 - Gene queries use substring matching by default, so e.g. querying ```bla``` will return some beta-lactamase, if it's there.
 Also be mindful that non-default databases, such as Resfinder, add indexing after annotation names e.g. ```blaCTX-M-15``` becomes ```blaCTX-M-15_1```.
 Please check your Abricate output if you are unsure of the naming conventions.
 In closest match mode, the annotation with the smallest [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to your query will be used.

 ## Contributing